 Or when you go to the park and his little paws get filthy….Ew.
 I'm a little reluctant to let him walk on my clean car seats.

 Fortunately there are a few things you can do to avoid the dirty paw prints in your home and car.

-One of the best things you can do is to get a small rectangular bucket and add a little soapy warm water to it.
+One thing you can do is to get a small rectangular bucket and add a little soapy warm water to it.

-Have a super absorbent tower or shammy close by and dry his paws on it when he steps from the bucket.
+Have a super absorbent towel or shammy close by and dry his paws on it when he steps from the bucket.

 The key is to have it ready when you get back from his walk.